 Fair skin, bright eyes?
 Welcome abroad, fellow sufferers.

-What are the damaging effects that cause the eyes to swell?
+What are the damaging effects that cause your eyes to swell?

 Exposing our extremely sensitive and vital organs, the eyes, to saltwater and the sun might have some damaging effects, and especially for people with bright eyes.
-In most cases, people coming from the northern parts of the world have bright skin and light eyes that are not as adaptable to excessive amounts of saltwater, that dries the sensitive eyes.
-There’s also the intense reflections from the water, which doubles the intensity.
+In most cases, people coming from the northern parts of the world have bright skin and light eyes that are not as adaptable to excessive amounts of saltwater, which dries the sensitive eyes.
+There are also intense reflections from the water, which doubles the intensity.

-GOOD NEWS!
+THE GOOD NEWS!
 Stingy eyes can be prevented to some degree.
-If you don’t want to look like a devil who has just smoked a fat blunt, follow these steps down below to avert your eyes from getting red after the session.
+If you don’t want to look like a devil who has just smoked a fat blunt after each session, follow these steps down below to avert your eyes from getting red after the session.

 - Drink water.
 If you drink plenty of water daily, your body is well hydrated.
 Another good trick to keep your body hydrated during the surf session is to eat watery fruits before going to a session — apples, oranges, etc.